What is Modern Slavery?

 Our supply chain relationships

-Whilst recognising our statutory obligation to set out the steps we must take to ensure that modern slavery and human trafficking is not taking place in our supply chains, we must acknowledge that we do not control the conduct of individuals and organisations in our supply chains.
+Whilst recognising our statutory obligation to set out the steps we must take to ensure that modern slavery and human trafficking is not taking place in our supply chains, we acknowledge that we do not control the conduct of individuals and organisations in our supply chains.

 Marlborough operates no activities which are considered to be at high risk of slavery or human trafficking.